User Community Service Desk Downloads

 Follower Exist

-parent_id of child record will change to that of follower master
+The parent_id of the child record changes to that of the follower master record.

 Follower Missing